whiskey/markdown-cv/index.md

 - Mobile software development; iOS, Swift, Objective-C
 - Python development; Django, Flask
-- AWS architecture and IT transformation; DevOps, micro services
+- AWS architecture and IT transformation; DevOps, micro services, private projects
 - Agile development; Scrum & Kanban

 ### Personal Skills

-- Ability to manage cross-functional teams and oversee the needs of all stakeholders in multi-disciplinary projects
+- Experience to manage cross-functional teams and oversee the needs of all stakeholders in multi-disciplinary projects
 - Critical thinking
-- Problem solving with a mix of best practice and lean software development.
+- Problem solving with a mix of best practice and lean software development
 - Team player
 - Conflict resilient